Learning Center

 Getting Started Selling Art On Etsy: Best Tips & Tricks

 As a creative, it can be difficult to find a reputable site to sell your art or photographs successfully.
-That being said, Etsy is a well-known and established online marketplace for independent artists, and by setting up a shop, you can reach a global customer base to being selling art on Etsy with the click of a few buttons.
+That being said, Etsy is a well-known and established online marketplace for independent artists, and by setting up your own Etsy store, you can reach a global customer base click of a few buttons.
+But, with stiff competition and lot’s of selling options, it can be daunting opening your own shop!

 Keep reading to discover everything you need to know to master selling art on Etsy, including tips on pricing your art, writing awesome product descriptions, and marketing your work!